Shin-JR/paltech/README.md

 pnpm run dev
 ```

+## Assumptions

+- The markers can be added in every enabled geofence, not necessarily the selected one.
+It gives the user flexibility to add markers faster.
+- The application does not have a standalone simulation feature.
+Instead, the simulation itself occurs within the home view of the app.

 ## Concept Questions

 ### What approach would you use to maintain the described functionalities offline (e.g. display the map)?